Copic Markers: How Many Colors Does Copic Make? (Beware!)

 How many colors does Copic make?

-In your favorite marker style?
+In the Classic, Ciao, or Wide style?
 It may be less than you think.

 Copic Inks come in 358 different colors BUT not every color is available in every style of Copic Marker.
 Copic offers a limited color range in their less popular marker types:

-• Refill: 358 colors (available in every color)
+• Refills: 358 colors (available in every color)

 • Sketch: 358 colors (available in every color)